 We are a team of middle and high schoolers who are passionate about teaching.
 We have been volunteering to teach several math and programming classes, and our goal is to improve the awareness about math/programming competitions, and provide a learning platform to benefit everyone in the community including underprivileged students who don’t have access to expensive coaching classes!

-Sohil also enjoys Science and was part of his school’s Science Olympiad team and won prizes at many regional competitions.
-He was also part of the Science Bowl team that won the regionals and placed 5th at the National Science Bowl and 2nd at the National Biology Bowl.
+Sohil also enjoys Science and was part of his school’s Science Olympiad and Science Bowl teams.
+His team placed 5th at the National Science Bowl and 2nd at the National Biology Bowl.

 In his free time he loves to make math related YouTube videos and teach math.

 Sohil started Omega Learn to share his love for math and science with the community.

-Sejal is a rising senior at Lynbrook High School.
-She loves to teach and participate in math and coding competitions.
+Sejal graduated from Lynbrook High School and will be joining MIT class of 2026.
+She loves to teach and participate in math/coding competitions.

-She is a USAMO and USAJMO qualifier and 4 times Math Prize for Girls invitee.
-She was also one of the 10 students selected from US for the International Math Kangaroo Camp in Poland.
-She was part of the MATHCOUNTS team which placed 3rd in California.
+She is a 2x USAMO and USAJMO qualifier and 4 times Math Prize for Girls invitee.
+She was one of the 10 students selected from US for the International Math Kangaroo Camp in Poland.
+She was part of the MATHCOUNTS team which placed 3rd in California State competition.

 She is also interested in competitive programming, placing 2nd at ACSL national competition, 1st in GPL, and currently at USACO Gold level.
 She was also selected to Stanford AI4ALL camp where she created machine learning models for analysis of cancer cells.

 Sejal started OmegaLearn to help kids develop a positive attitude towards math and programming.